TomasCruz/Monre/README.md

 - ThreadManager is a collection of classes for managing threads used in application.
 Some of classes are abstract and some are ready to use as they are.

 More detailed description of Monre projects, and how to use Monre can be found at https://github.com/TomasCruz/Monre/wiki/Monre-tutorial
+For more about threading in Monre, see https://github.com/TomasCruz/Monre/wiki/Use-of-threads-in-Monre

 Other projects in MonreDemoApplication:
 - NativeApp contains native code for rendering a pyramid.
 It doesn't depend on any library, but an application using the engine might do so.
 Anything in NativeApp apart from NativeApplication and NativeException (which are obviously specific) can be reused.
 LoadUtil is specifically made to load OpenGL ES 2.0 functions, all of them and nothing but them, and is made out of GL Load library of Unofficial OpenGL SDK basically by removing it's portability to keep things simple and contained in one class (well, more of a glorified function really).
 However, any library can be used for things like in Monre Util classes, it would be a matter of adding one or more native projects to the solution.